Located right on Santa Monica Beach, within walking distance to the pier

 30- to 45-minute drive to Los Angeles International Airport (LAX)

-Ocean-inspired rooms with calming color palettes and luxe finishes -- some beach views
+Ocean-inspired rooms have calming color palettes and luxe finishes, plus beach views in some.